nielsenjared/nielsenjared.github.io/content/blog/algorithm-find-maximum-value/index.md

 ### Why Do I Need to Know This?

 You will likely never write a minimum or maximum value algorithm because both JavaScript and Python feature `min` and `max` methods in their Math modules.
-The approach we took is a common pattern in algorithm design and you'll see it and use it time and again.
+The approach we took is a common pattern in algorithm design and you will both see it and use it time and again.

 ### TODO?